 In the south of Turkey, Ahmed Saad Eldin Alsalamat, his wife Sahab Riyadh Abou Hosainy, and their daughters Dima and Bana were buried beneath the rubble.
 Their names and titles resonate with me; a family of four just like my family, hailing from my hometown of Tasil, located in Syria's southern region of Daraa.
 They had fled the long Syrian death seeking refuge in Turkey, only to find death awaiting them there.
 There are thousands upon thousands of names like theirs.
 People who found their final resting place in Turkey and Syria.

-Ahmed and Sahab had two lovely daughters, Dima and Bana, both less than six years old.
-The four of them were discovered hugging under the rubble of their asylum house.
+Ahmed and Sahab and their two lovely daughters, both less than six years old, were discovered hugging under the rubble of their asylum house.
 In life, they had clung to each other for years, determined to face death only while in each other's embrace.
 After escaping the bitter grasp of death in their own country, they endured the bitterness of displacement and found refuge in a foreign land, only to ultimately succumb to death there.

 The earthquake struck northwest Syria, a region referred to as areas “outside of state control” by Russia and Syria, but we like to call them the areas free of dictatorial control.
 We frequently receive reports of dozens of people being killed at the hands of Russian and Syrian airstrikes.
 People there have grown weary of the daily death, the constant stream of destruction, and the inevitable flight to overcrowded camps.